Thesola10/jeopardy/README.md

 ## Build

 For copyright reasons, the `jeopardy.wav` file is **not included**.
-To build, download the Jeopardy music (or whichever you want), convert it to 44kHz PCM wave, and place it at the root of this repo as `jeopardy.wav`.
+To build, download the Jeopardy music (or whichever you want), convert it to standard PCM wave, and place it at the root of this repo as `jeopardy.wav`.

 Afterwards, (this part is not yet implemented, bear with me)